mortal22soul/mywebsite/content/posts/Learning Git.md

 url: ""
 slug: ""
 externalLink: ""
-featuredImage: "/images/git_Github.jpg"
+featuredImage: "/images/git_github.jpg"
 disableComments: true
 draft: true
 ---

 Git is a very important software that almost every software developer should know.
 It simplifies tasks and helps people to contribute and collaborate with others on projects.
 I have been using Github for a year now but I didn't have a lot of knowledge about git so I decided to learn it this week.
+It also has an extensive documentation which makes it easy to use. [^1]

 <h2>Index</h2>